Fife Folklore Collections Guide

 Find books and music included in the Fife Folklore Collections.

 Book and commercial music recordings do not have item-level finding aids.
-Instead, find specific items by searching the online catalog by subject, title, or author, or by collection number followings these steps:
+Instead, find specific items by searching the online catalog by subject, title, or author using a keyword search.
+To search by collection number follow these steps:

 Contact the Curator